M Graham Watercolor Paint Review Color Chart Swatch Cards Lightfast Tests

 If I could recommend only one color to try from M.Graham it would be their Viridian PG18.
 It's the easiest to re-wet, heavily granulating, deep valued emerald green version of this color I've found.

-Lightfast testing - I have not yet run into any fading issues with M.Graham paints, as they are quite careful about offering a limited selection of stable colors.
+Lightfast testing - I have not yet run into many fading issues with M.Graham paints, as they are quite careful about offering a limited selection of stable colors.
 I will update this page in the future as I try more colors.
+I currently own over 25 colors and have mainly found issues with only PR112.
+I will update this brand review section in the future once I return to further test this brand.
+I will be prioritizing their gouache and acrylics, which I feel are superior examples of their paint products.

 Swatch cards that serve as a color chart with pigment info, lightfast ratings, masstone to diluted value range, flow, salt react and gradient wash: